-Cancer doesn’t discriminate.
-It affects the young, the old and the in-between, and has likely touched all of our lives in some way.
-As nurses, we may see its presence more than most, and the impacts that it has, not only on the patient, but also their family.
-One of the most raised questions by patients with cancer seems to be about their cancer staging and prognosis.
+As nurses, we may see cancer's presence more than most, along with the impacts it has on the patient and their family.
+One of the most asked questions by patients with cancer seems to be about their cancer staging and prognosis.

-When someone is diagnosed with cancer, they get a crash course in the terminology used to describe their diagnosis, and more importantly, their prognosis.
-But sometimes they have trouble understanding what it all means.
+When a patient is diagnosed with cancer, they receive a crash course in the terminology used to describe their diagnosis, and more importantly, their prognosis.
+However, sometimes they have trouble understanding what it all means.

 Cancer staging relates to how much cancer is in the individual’s body and where it is located.
-This staging helps give the healthcare team information to help plan the individual’s treatment and to give them information regarding their long-term outlook.
+Staging provides the healthcare team with information to help plan the patient's treatment and understand their long-term outlook.

-In different kinds of cancer, other factors are also taken into account to determine staging, such as the cancer cell type, the grade of the cancer cell and certain pathology tests (American Cancer Society 2015).
+In different kinds of cancer, other factors are also taken into account to determine staging.
+These may include the cancer cell type, the grade of the cancer cell and certain pathology tests (ACS 2020).

-The most common way to describe a cancer’s stage is by using the American Joint Committee on Cancer’s TNM system (2016).
-This system is used to describe cancers that are in the form of solid tumours.
+The most common staging system is the American Joint Committee on Cancer’s TNM system, which stands for tumour (T), node (N) and metastasis (M).
+(ACS 2020).
+This system is used to describe cancers that are in the form of solid tumours (Cancer.Net 2018).

-When cancer is staged by the TNM system, there will often be letters and numbers which give more information regarding the cancer.
-This can look like T1N0M0 or T2N1MX.
-Each letter and number relates to the 3 sections of the system;
+When cancer is staged using the TNM system, letters and numbers are often used to provide more information regarding the cancer.
+This may look like T1N0M0 or T2N1MX.
+Each letter and number relates to the 3 sections of the system:

-As brain tumours generally do not spread outside the central nervous system, they are described only using the T of the TNM system.
-There is no single staging system that is available for central nervous system tumours (Cancer.Net Editorial Board 2015).
+As brain tumours generally do not spread outside of the central nervous system, they are described only using the T of the TNM system.
+There is no single staging system that is available for central nervous system tumours (Cancer.Net 2018).

-Doctors use the results from the information gathered to determine the stage of cancer of the person.
+The results of the information gathered are used to determine the stage of the cancer.
 These stages range from stage zero to stage four.

 Once a cancer is staged, this stage does not change.
 If the cancer returns, it will have the same stage as the first cancer.
 Any information about the returning cancer will be added on to the stage.

 Restaging is very uncommon and generally only done to determine how well a treatment may be working or to get more information about a cancer that has returned after treatment.
-When this restaging occurs, if a new stage is determined, it is always discussed and documented in conjunction with the old stage so people can see that it has been a restaged cancer (Cancer.Net Editorial Board 2015; National Cancer Institute 2015).
+If a new stage is determined when this restaging occurs, it is always discussed and documented in conjunction with the old stage (Cancer.Net 2018).

-Because cancer has so many implications for the individual and can cause a variety of negative effects such as pain, fatigue and nausea (just to name a few), nursing care for patients with cancer will be as widely broad as the patients, cancers and side effects we are seeing.
+Because cancer has so many implications for the patient and can cause a variety of negative effects such as pain, fatigue and nausea (just to name a few), nursing care for patients with cancer will vary.

-Support of not only the individual with cancer, but also their family and loved ones, is essential.
-This support can assist them with alleviating anxiety and allow them to feel supported and empowered in their decision-making processes.
+Supporting not only the patient, but also their family and loved ones, is essential.
+This support can assist in alleviating anxiety and allowing the patient and their loved ones to feel supported and empowered in their decision-making processes.

-As well as support, nurses also need to monitor and assist with management of side effects not only from the cancer, but also from any treatments.
-We need to ensure adverse effects are promptly identified so management is carried out efficiently to increase the comfort of the patient.
+As well as provide support, nurses also need to monitor and assist with the management of side effects from the cancer and treatments.
+We need to ensure adverse effects are promptly identified so that management is carried out efficiently to increase the comfort of the patient.

-Nurses are at the heart of cancer care and are with patients at each step of the way, therefore we can make a huge impact on the cancer experience of the patient and their family.
-We often give them support, as well as laugh with them, cry with them, and be there for them and their families during their journey.
-Sometimes nursing care of the individual with cancer can just involve giving support to someone through one of the hardest times of their life.
+Nurses are at the heart of cancer care and are with patients at each step of the way.
+Therefore, we can have a significant impact on the cancer experience of the patient and their family.
+We often provide support, as well as laugh with them, cry with them and be there for them and their families during their journey.
+Sometimes, nursing care of the individual with cancer can be as simple as giving support to someone through one of the hardest times of their life.